Opioid Crisis Update: Expanding Buprenorphine Access and Harm Reduction Strategies

 Quick answer: Fentanyl test strips allow people who use drugs to detect the presence of fentanyl in their supply, enabling informed decisions that can prevent fatal overdoses.
 Combined with supervised consumption sites, syringe service programs, and medication-assisted treatment, harm reduction strategies save thousands of lives annually.

 The legal landscape around FTS has evolved rapidly.
 As recently as 2021, fentanyl test strips were classified as drug paraphernalia in most US states, making their distribution a criminal offense.
-By 2024, over 40 states had legalized or decriminalized FTS, recognizing their role as a life-saving public health tool.
+By 2024, the majority of US states had legalized or decriminalized FTS, recognizing their role as a life-saving public health tool.
 SAMHSA explicitly approved the use of federal funding for FTS in 2021, and the CDC includes them in its recommended overdose prevention strategies.
 However, FTS have limitations: they cannot quantify the amount of fentanyl present, may not detect all novel fentanyl analogs (such as nitazenes, an emerging class of highly potent synthetic opioids), and a negative result does not guarantee safety.

 The broader harm reduction framework encompasses a range of evidence-based interventions designed to reduce the negative consequences of drug use without requiring abstinence as a precondition for receiving support.
 Syringe service programs (SSPs), which provide sterile injection equipment and safe disposal, have been shown to reduce HIV transmission among people who inject drugs by approximately 50% and serve as critical access points for referrals to treatment, housing, and social services.
 The harm reduction approach is endorsed by the WHO, SAMHSA, the National Academy of Sciences, and the American Medical Association as an essential component of the public health response to the opioid crisis.